jbrodriguez/unbalance/README.md

 The array must be started for the app to work.

-The first time you open the app, you are redirected to the settings page, where you can see and navigate your user shares, to select which folders you want to move:
+The first time you open the app, you are redirected to the settings page, where you can navigate your user shares, to select which folders you want to move.

+You can Select an entire user share (/films in the screenshot below) or any folder(s) under the user shares (/films/bluray for example).

 ![Settings](110-settings.png)

-Select an entire user share (/films in the screenshot above) or any folder below the user shares (/films/bluray for example).

 ## Install
 There are 2 ways to install this application